pdwaggoner/pdwaggoner.github.io/README.md

 ## Welcome!

 My name is Philip Waggoner.
-I am a Senior Research Scientist in the Department of Applied Mathematics and Statistics and the Hammerling Research Group at the Colorado School of Mines.
+I am a Senior Research Scientist in the Department of Applied Mathematics and Statistics and the Hammerling Research Group at the [Colorado School of Mines](https://ams.mines.edu/hammerling-research-group/people/){:target="_blank"}.
 At Mines, I am also an affiliate with the [Payne Institute for Public Policy](https://payneinstitute.mines.edu/project/philip-waggoner/){:target="_blank"}.

 Formerly, I was the Director of Data Science at [YouGov America](https://today.yougov.com/){:target="_blank"}.